 If you don’t have advertising experience on the Pinterest platform, you might get a little overwhelmed when you’re just getting started.
 We totally understand this here at Pinning Pro as we are primarily organic Pinterest marketing managers.
 However, when the demand for Pinterest advertising services started skyrocketing we knew we needed to learn more and expand our offerings.

 You can absolutely try running Pinterest ads on your own.
 But when you’re spending money on advertising, you want to make sure you at least have the foundational elements in place, aka a roadmap.
-To gain knowledge and skills for advertising on Pinterest, we joined The Simple Pin Ads Society as founding members and are still members today.
+To gain knowledge and skills for advertising on Pinterest, we joined The Simple Pin Ads Society as founding members.

 The Ads Society includes an ever-growing portal with training workshops, video tutorials, live Q&As and a forum where you can ask questions.
 It’s a great way to gain more confidence in knowing you’re moving your business (or other businesses) in the right direction.
 And all without spending crazy amounts of money on ads.
 If you’re a Pinterest VA or thinking of becoming a PVA, consider adding this skill to your résumé, CV or service offerings.